- Attraction Seating

 On the southwestern edge of the Walt Disney World Resort, Imagineers have created a nature rich and protective environment for exotic animals.
 Most of the barriers between the animals and you are natural looking or invisible.

 Disney craftsmen had the difficult task of making something brand new look very old - with crumbling walls and roots sticking up into the walk ways.
 To create just the right feeling, buildings are a maximum of 30 feet tall, while many of the trees are more than 40 feet tall.

-The park is beautiful with wondrous vegetation, broadway class show (Festival of the Lion King, Finding Nemo), a 20-minute journey into an African savanna (Kilimanjaro Safaris), an adventure to find the Yeti (Expedition Everest) time travel back to the Cretaceous Period (Dinosaur), and lots of exotic birds and animals to discover.
+The park is beautiful with wondrous vegetation, broadway class show (Festival of the Lion King - on hiatus), Finding Nemo), a 20-minute journey into an African savanna (Kilimanjaro Safaris), an adventure to find the Yeti (Expedition Everest) time travel back to the Cretaceous Period (Dinosaur), and lots of exotic birds and animals to discover.

 Animal Kingdom has an afternoon parade: Mickey's